-The New Zealand genetic service is a publically funded service and patients are not expected to pay for their appointment or genetic testing offered.
+The New Zealand genetic service is a publicly funded service and patients are not expected to pay for their appointment or genetic testing offered.

 Someone in my family has had genetic testing and I’ve received a family letter—what do I do now?

 If you have received a family letter indicating you may benefit from a genetic counselling appointment, you can get in touch with us directly to request an appointment - see details under Contact Us.
 Alternatively, you can request a referral via your GP.

 How long do I have to wait for an appointment?

 Waiting times for an appointment with the genetic service depends on the urgency of the referral and whether further information is required for a genetics assessment to take place.
 You should receive some correspondence from our service as to what your waiting time for an appointment may be.